rockholla/cloud-gardens/README.md

 # How to be a Gardener

 A Gardener oversees the creation and maintenance of gardens.
-It's pretty easy to do as long as you have access to an AWS or DigitalOcean account where you'd like the garden to live.
+It's pretty easy to do as long as you have access to an AWS (or DigitalOcean supported soon) account where you'd like the garden to live.

 Some requirements: